Skip to main content

 Just like an artist makes sure his brushes are always in tip-top condition, you must do the same with your vacuum cleaner.
 Thankfully, just like putting paintbrushes in a cup of water and letting it soak, vacuum cleaner brush heads are super easy to clean.
 But, many people get it wrong!

 If you see any hairs, threads, pieces of Legos stuck with glue from your little one, then get a nice pair of scissors and simply cut the threads preventing it from functioning properly.
 You might be wondering why we haven’t said to pull it out.
 Well, pulling threads has an extremely high chance of damaging your vacuum cleaner’s bristles.
-And if you’ve spent good money on a vacuum clear, damaging one of its key parts is the worst thought that’ll pop in your head.

 Most vacuum cleaners have little but visible indents to guide your scissors through the length of the head so that you don’t cut the bristles.
 And afterwards – if your vacuum cleaner’s brush head has no electrical elements – clean it under lukewarm water, making sure to massage the bristle in order to remove all the embedded dust, fibres, and those glue pieces of Legos.
 Once done, make sure to dry it for a minimum of 24 hours before fitting it back into your machine.